 Founded in 1898 as W. Lowe and Company, tailors and outfitters, and still trading as a chain of men’s, boys’ and school wear stores.
 In 1911 it was formed into Lowes.
 It existed as a single store until expanding in 1948.

 L. Sullivan: Euroa

 In 1919-1920 Laurence Sullivan advertised his tailoring shop in the former E.T.
 Stammers (also country tailors) store.

 In 1922 Arthur Lunn and Tom Holmes, who had previously worked for John Zimmerman’s tailoring concern in Maryborough, established their own business in Shepparton at 170 Wyndham Street.
 They prospered and listed the company in 1929.
 Tragically, Mr Lunn died suddenly of a seizure whilst driving his car.
 He was only 47 years at the time.
 The company continued until 1958.

 Mather Brothers: Ballarat

 James Walter Oliphant Mather, a Scot by birth, was a tailor in Armstrong Street, Ballarat.
 In 1918 , two years before he died, he handed over his business to his sons, Walter Percival, James Lewis and Francis Richard to run as Mather Brothers.
 James died in 1931 and ‘Perce” retired in 1946.
 I don’t know if the business continued after this.

 Miller’s the Clothiers was an early Ballarat institution.
-It must have predated 1863, as it issued trade tokens that were banned in Victoria in that year.
+It must have predated 1863, as it issued trade tokens that were banned in Victoria from that year.

 Established by Sir James Anderson Murdoch (1867-1939) in 1893, it was claimed to be “the world’s largest store for men and boy’s ware” in 1928.
 James had previously worked for Hordern’s (see story above).
 The store still existed after WW2, when was sold to Walton’s.